Chapter 1· Turning Signs (Contents) References blog

 In our language, only the ‘third person’ can refer to the non-personal.
 It's the only point of view from which we can see the world as a collection of objects rather than a communion of subjects.
 This turns out to be extremely useful for scientific inquiry, even into the nature of selfhood, for it allows us to see a person as composed of non-personal elements.
 Idealized as the “objective observer,” it may also enable you to recognize some of the private quirks lurking in your own point of view.
 Once you have a handle on them, you can “see through” the tricks you play on yourself.

 But if you lose sight of dialogue as the context of all utterance, then you are tempted to focus on the mote in your neighbor's eye rather than the I-beam in your own.
 You might become obsessed with blaming or eliminating points of view which are not in accordance with yours.
 The impersonal eye can lead to hell, or to holocaust, when tightly wrapped in a private understanding and invested with authority.
 That's a natural consequence of seeing other beings as other than persons.
-Yet in science, as the public dialog par excellence, we need the third-person view as the ballast which stabilizes the ship of inquiry with the weight of conventional consensus.
+Yet in science, as the public dialog par excellence, we need the third-person view as the ballast which stabilizes the ship of inquiry with the weight of a self-correcting consensus.
 Our ultimate home port is public truth, though we don't know exactly where in the world to find it.

 Dialog, then, always implies a creative tension or dialectic (another word branching from the same root) between public and personal truth.
 Your very self, insofar as you can know it “objectively,” is a creature of that deep tension.